-Following these investigations, several options were developed and considered initially by Council Members based on provision of two separate facilities - a Sports Hub and a Community Hub - as redevelopment of the existing Wanneroo Recreation Centre would not be able to accommodate all user group requirements due to footprint limitations at the site and challenges with constructing multiple levels.
-The Hub concepts complement each other and their co-location within the existing Wanneroo Recreation Centre precinct would accommodate all user group requirements and enable existing user groups to maintain a presence at their current location.
+Following these investigations, several options were developed and considered initially by Council Members based on provision of two separate facilities - a Sports Hub and a Community Hub.
+This approach was preferred as redevelopment of the existing Wanneroo Recreation Centre would not be able to accommodate all user group requirements due to footprint limitations at the site and challenges with constructing multiple levels.
+It is considered that the Sports Hub and Community Hub would complement each other and their co-location within the existing Wanneroo Recreation Centre precinct would accommodate all user group requirements and enable existing user groups to maintain a presence at their current location.